ZEvans1/free-code-camp-p02-form/README.md

 Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/VPaoNP.
 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.

-User Story #6: If I enter an email that is not formatted correctly, I will see an HTML5 validation error.

-User Story #8: If I enter non-numbers in the number input, I will see an HTML5 validation error.

-User Story #9: If I enter numbers outside the range of the number input, which are defined by the min and max attributes, I will see an HTML5 validation error.

 You can build your project by forking this CodePen pen.
 Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js
 Once you're done, submit the URL to your working project with all its tests passing.
 Remember to use the Read-Search-Ask method if you get stuck.